programminghistorian/ph-submissions/en/drafts/originals/linear-and-logistic-regression.md

 | 3    | 1         | 1      | 0.223170      | 0.776830      | 0.776830     | 1       |
 | 4    | 1         | 1      | 0.194012      | 0.805988      | 0.805988     | 1       |

 Next, we need to create bins for our data based on the value of the `highest_prob` column.
-These bins should al be about the same size as one another, and each bin should have enough rows in it so that the number of correct rows can be convert to an accuracy percentage (correct/total).
+These bins should all be about the same size as one another, and each bin should have enough rows in it so that the number of correct rows can be converted to an accuracy percentage (correct/total).
 The following code chunk uses the `pd.qcut()` function to create seven of these bins:

 ```python
 results_df_binary['bin'] = pd.qcut(results_df_binary['highest_prob'], q=7)